iyadhatem/objectTracking/ReadME.md

 ### MOSSE Tracker
 MOSSE Tracker is based on the calculation of adaptive correlations in Fourier space.
 The filter minimizes the sum of squared errors between the actual correlation output and the predicted correlation output.
 This tracker is robust to changes in lighting, scale, pose, and non-rigid deformations of the object.

-Pros: very high tracking speed, more successful in continuing tracking the object if it was lost.
+**Pros**: very high tracking speed, more successful in continuing tracking the object if it was lost.

-Cons: high likelihood of continuing tracking if the subject is lost and does not appear in the frame.
+**Cons**: high likelihood of continuing tracking if the subject is lost and does not appear in the frame.

 Device|pc | rasp
 :-:|:-: | :-:
 Output Video| ![](pc_results/pc_v1_MOSSE_opt.gif) | ![](rasp_results/rasp_v1_MOSSE_opt.gif)